savsmith/idb/TechnicalDocument.md

 ### Books

 Books are works written by writers to portray some sort of story or information.
-Each instance of a book includes the attributes of author, series, reviews, publisher, and publication date.
+Each instance of a book includes the attributes of title, list, description, small icon, large icon, published date, rating, series, reviews, and authors.
 The books model is connected to all of the other three models: authors, series, and reviews.
+The relationship between the books and authors is a many to many relationship so it is stored in the association table books_author_assoc.

 ### Authors

-The Authors model will feature writers of original works - each instance of an author includes the attributes of books, genre, name, years they have been publishing their books, and series.
+The Authors model will feature writers of original works - each instance of an author includes the attributes of name, description, hometown, small icon, large icon, books, series.
 The author model is connected to the books and the series models.
+The relationship between the books and authors is a many to many relationship so it is stored in the association table books_author_assoc.
+The relationship between books and series is also a many to many relationship and is stored in the association table series_author_assoc.

 ### Series

 The Series model will include books in a sequence that contain similar characteristics and can be formally identified as a group.
-Each instance of a series includes the attributes of books, author, publisher, number of books in the series, and the time frame of when the series has been published.
-In the case that a series is still ongoing we would display “present” for the end of its time frame attribute.
+Each instance of a series includes the attributes of books, author, name, and the number of books in the series.
 The series model is connected to the author and book models.
+The relationship between books and series is a many to many relationship and is stored in the association table series_author_assoc.

 ### Reviews
 Reviews are opinions left behind users to either praise or criticise a book.
-Each instance of a review includes the attributes of user, review, rating, book, and author.
+Each instance of a review includes the attributes of user, review, rating, spoiler_flag, date_added, book, and author.
 The reviews model is connected to the author and the book models.

 # Tools